dwyatte/okscientist/README.md

 2.)
 Install gensim.
 The easiest way to do this is with python's easy_install tool.
 If you are using Mac OS 10.8.X, there is a known bug with the Scipy/Numpy (as of 12/2012) where dependency checking doesn't work quite properly.
-The easiest way is to run the install_3rdparty.sh script. included in the deps directory.
+The easiest way is to run the install_3rdparty.sh script included in the deps directory.
 cd deps
 ./install_3rdparty.sh